cybersec101/resources/EN_trainer-resource-AOH.md

-	- However, even though some news sources are deemed more trustworthy than others, as shown by large-scale survey studies (e.g., The Economist and BBC over the Rush Limbaugh Show and BuzzFeed) [^footnote14] , all news and information on the Internet is inevitably biased and distorted and should be read critically.
+	- However, even though some news sources are deemed more trustworthy than others, as shown by large-scale survey studies (e.g., The Economist and BBC over the Rush Limbaugh Show and BuzzFeed) [Note 14](#note-14) , all news and information on the Internet is inevitably biased and distorted and should be read critically.

 	- Groups have been known to distribute misinformation online with the intention of